tuanngokien/DeFP/README.md

 Our experimental results on a dataset of 10 real-world projects show that using DeFP, by investigating only 60% of the warnings, developers can find +90% of actual vulnerabilities.
 Moreover, DeFP improves the state-of-the-art approach 30% in both precision and recall.

 ## Experimental Results
-**RQ1.** How accurate is DeFP in ranking SA warnings? and how is it compared to the state-of-the-art approach [?]?
+**RQ1.** How accurate is DeFP in ranking SA warnings? and how is it compared to the state-of-the-art approach CNN by Lee et al. [?]?

 <table>
 <thead>